renovatebot/renovate/docs/development/local-development.md

 ## Keeping your Renovate fork up to date

-First of all, never commit to `master` of your fork - always use a branch like `feat/1234-add-yarn-parsing`.
+First of all, never commit to `main` of your fork - always use a branch like `feat/1234-add-yarn-parsing`.

-Then, make sure your fork is up to date with `master` each time before creating a new branch.
+Then, make sure your fork is up to date with `main` each time before creating a new branch.
 To do this, see these GitHub guides:

 [Configuring a remote for a fork](https://help.github.com/articles/configuring-a-remote-for-a-fork/)